 These days there is something you can do rectify this situation.
 A new paint job works wonders but when you start looking around for an auto paint shop you realise that the cost to paint a car can be prohibitively expensive depending on what needs to be done.
 Or it can be relatively cheap but remember that old adage – you get what you pay for.
 There is a big variation in the quality and level of workmanship out there and all these factors directly influence how much it will cost to paint a car.
-Nanoshine.com.au paint protection Adelaide is all about protecting your vehicles precious paint finish from stone chips, scrapes and abrasion.
+Opticoat.com.au nano car paint protection is all about protecting your vehicles precious paint finish from stone chips, scrapes and abrasion.

 Decisions That Influence The Cost Of Painting Your Car

 The first order of the day is to decide what sort of quality and end result you are looking for in the finished product.
 Do you want a high-end paint job complete with customised airbrush artwork and two-tone metallic paint using top of the range paint?
 Or are you just looking for a good basic repaint using good quality, durable paint that will stand the test of time, at least for a few years.
 Your answer to this question will determine whether you look for a specialty high-end paint shop or one of the more middle of the road ones and whether it’s going to cost you a small fortune or somewhere in the vicinity of $1000 to $5000.

 Secondly, can you do any of the preparation work yourself?
 Before any car can be successfully repainted there is a fair amount of prep work involved and this is where a lot of the expense is incurred.
 If you have the time, the skills, the tools and the knowledge to do some of this work yourself you could save yourself quite a bit of money.
 If not, don’t even attempt it because you may just create a mess that will cost you more money to have fixed.

 What Contributes To The Cost To Paint A Car